Safe & Secure

 Formed in 1993, Phelps County Family Crisis Services (DBA: Russell House) became a non-profit organization created to operate and maintain a shelter for women and their children seeking safety from abuse.
 On January 24, 1994, the doors to a small house opened for the first time, becoming a safe place for survivors of violence to live free of abuse.

-Russell House services include: crisis advocacy, shelter, support groups, licensed professional counseling, court and legal advocacy, hospital advocacy for SV survivors, a children's program, volunteer program, and awareness programs.
+Russell House services include: crisis advocacy, shelter, support groups, licensed professional counseling, court and legal advocacy, hospital advocacy for SV survivors, volunteer program, and awareness programs.
 Russell House staff provides community education about domestic violence and sexual assault to community organizations, faith communities, civic groups, and to area professionals as requested.

 Since opening its door in 1994, Russell House has sheltered over 2,585 adults and 2,128 children.